csiv23/100-days-of-code/log.md

 # Day 38: July 17th, 2022

-**Today's Progress**: Worked on HTML Tables Assessment.
+**Today's Progress**: Worked through Intermediate HTML and CSS curriculum, started HTML Tables Assessment.

 **Thoughts**: Today I learned about the structure of HTML tables and worked on the [HTML Tables assessment](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Structuring_planet_data) by Mozilla docs.
-I'm almost done with it, I just need to iron some small fixed out.
+I'm almost done with it, I just need to iron out some small bugs.

+# Day 39: July 18th, 2022

+**Today's Progress**: Worked through Intermediate HTML and CSS curriculum, finished HTML Tables Assessment.

+**Thoughts**: Today I finished up the HTML Tables assessment, and learned about various CSS stylings, such as CSS Units, Text Styles, Advanced Selectors, and Positioning.
+To learn more about selectors, I used the interactive site [CSS Diner](https://flukeout.github.io/), which was a really fun way to learn.
+Additionally, I watched videos such as Kevin Powell's [introduction to Pseudo-classes and Pseudo-elements](https://www.youtube.com/watch?v=RmDh3m8b9cU) and Web Dev Simplified's [Learn CSS Position in 9 Minutes](https://www.youtube.com/watch?v=jx5jmI0UlXU).